defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Containers](#containers) | [Parts](#parts) | [A/V Effects](#audio-visual-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#flow-control)

+_This guide describes HyperTalk as implemented by this project; Apple's HyperCard implements a superset of the language features described within.
+Wherever a language feature provided by HyperTalk Java differs from HyperCard, an attempt has been made to note the difference._

-HyperCard's native language, _HyperTalk_, is an event-driven scripting language.
-Scripts execute when a _message_ is sent to a user interface element (called a _part_) that contains a script providing a _handler_ for the given message.
+HyperCard's native language, _HyperTalk_, is a message-driven scripting language.
+Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script offering a _handler_ for the given message.
 HyperCard automatically sends messages (like `mouseEnter` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts or to themselves, too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
 HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

 Keywords and symbols in the HyperTalk language are case insensitive.
 Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`; `field "my field"` refers to the same part as `field "My Field"`.
-Comments are preceded by `--`.
+A comment is preceded by `--` and terminates at the end of the line (there are no multi-line comments in HyperTalk).

 A simple script to prompt the user to enter their name then greet them might look like: